S. S. Sajideen Qasmi: Career

-After graduating from education, Katki started working at the school, and after that, he started serving as a teacher at Jamia Islamia Markazul Uloom under the guidance of his teacher Sayed Fakhruddin Ahmed and his father Sayed Zainul Abidīn.
-Then he was deputy rector until the demise of Muhammad Ismail Katki, but in spite of being deputy rector, Ismail Katki entrusted him with the full responsibility of the seminary in the presence of the Ulama and the people of Odisha on the occasion of the Ulama conference in the nineties.
-In this way, he dedicated his whole life to the development of Markazul Uloom.
+After completing his education, Katki began working at a school and later joined Jamia Islamia Markazul Uloom as a teacher.
+He served under the guidance of his father, Sayed Zainul Abidīn and Syed Fakhruddin Ahmad.
+He was subsequently appointed deputy rector of the institution.
+During the 1990s, Ismail Katki assigned him administrative responsibility for the seminary in the presence of Ulama and members of the public of Odisha, on the occasion of Ulama conference.

-He was the successor of his teacher, Sayed Muhammad Ismail Katki.
-In an interview, Ismail Katki said: "I have many disciples; among them, I have chosen Maulana Sayed Sirajussaajdīn, and I am confident that he will take these concerns and carry this caravan forward."
+He succeeded his teacher, Ismail Katki.
+In an interview, Ismail Katki stated that he had selected S.S.
+Sajideen from among his students to continue institutional responsibilities.

-On 2 November 1986 (28 Safar 1407 AH), after the establishment of the Imārat-e-Sharī'a of India, in 1987, on the occasion of the Imārat Conference in Odisha, Ismail Kataki elected him deputy Amir-e-Sharī'at for Orissa; then, in 1992 or 1993, he was elected as the official deputy Amir-e-Sharī'at.
-During the lifetime of Ismail Katki, Sirajussajidin Katki was chosen as the vice president of the Jamiat Ulama Orissa and the president of the Majlis-e-Tahaffuz-e-Khatme Nubuwwat, Odisha.
-Then, before the funeral prayer of Ismail Katki on 21 February 2005 (11 Muharram 1426 AH), in the presence of scholars of Odisha, Sirajussajidin Katki was elected as the second Amir-e-Sharī'at of Odisha.
+Following the establishment of the Imārat-e-Sharīʿa of India on 2 November 1986 (28 Safar 1407 AH), Katki was elected deputy Amir-e-Sharīʿat for Orissa in 1987 at the Imārat Conference held in Odisha.
+In 1992 or 1993, he was appointed official deputy Amir-e-Sharīʿat.
+During the lifetime of Ismail Katki, he also served as vice-president of Jamiat Ulama Orissa and as president of the Majlis-e-Tahaffuz-e-Khatme Nubuwwat, Odisha.
+On 21 February 2005 (11 Muharram 1426 AH), prior to the funeral prayer of Ismail Katki, he was elected the second Amir-e-Sharīʿat of Odisha in the presence of scholars from the state.

-Similarly, after the demise of his teacher, he was also nominated as the president of Jamiat Ulama Odisha and the "Association of the Islamic and Arabic Seminaries of Odisha", a provincial branch of the All-India Association of Islamic and Arabic Seminaries, Darul Uloom Deoband.
-He held all these positions until his last breath.
-He has also been a member of the Odisha Waqf Board.
+After the death of his teacher, Katki was appointed president of Jamiat Ulama Odisha and president of Rabta-e-Madāris-e-Arabia Odisha, a provincial branch of the Kul-Hind Rabta-e-Madāris-e-Arabia affiliated with Darul Uloom Deoband.
+He held these positions until his death.
+He also served as a member of the Odisha Waqf Board.